anttisalonen/progbook/rst/bus4.rst

     $ g++ -Wall -I/usr/include/SDL2 -c -o file1.o file1.cpp
     $ g++ -Wall -I/usr/include/SDL2 -c -o file2.o file2.cpp
-    $ ld -L/usr/lib -lSDL2 -lSDL2_ttf -o hello file1.o file2.o
+    $ g++ -L/usr/lib -lSDL2 -lSDL2_ttf -o hello file1.o file2.o

 Here, we pass the include path to the compiler while compiling using the -I switch, such that the compiler will be able to find the SDL2 header files.

-After compilation, we pass the linker the path where to find libraries using the -L switch, and tell it which libraries to link using the -l switch (in this case, SDL2 and SDL2_ttf).
+After compilation, we pass the compiler the path where to find libraries using the -L switch, and tell it which libraries to link using the -l switch (in this case, SDL2 and SDL2_ttf).

 SDL2 provides us with the helper tool sdl2-config which can generate these for us. sdl2-config --cflags generates the correct -I line (and more) while sdl2-config --libs generates the switches required by the linker.
-This is the reason we call and expand sdl2-config we compile our code that uses SDL2.
+This is the reason we call and expand sdl2-config when we compile our code that uses SDL2.

 *Exercise*: Use our SDL code from our bus logic code.
 Create a new header file or files as necessary.
 Compile and run your code.
 Fill out all the holes so that your code will do everything: parse the input files, generate the labels required for the display and display the labels.
 Create an std::map to map route numbers to names.